 1. Trampolines and pools.

 Trampolines and swimming pools can be a lot of fun, but they also present a good deal of risk.
-As a result, some insurance companies aren’t crazy about insuring homes with these “attractive nuisances”, which get their name because they tend to attract people (small children especially) like magnets.
+As a result, some insurance companies aren’t crazy about insuring homes with these “attractive nuisances”, which get their name because they tend to draw people to them (small children especially).

 Children don’t exactly have a sense of self-preservation yet, so they might not really recognize the danger in these things.
 And if a child gets hurt because they decided to sneak onto your property for a bounce on the trampoline or a dip in the pool, you could be held liable – yes, even if you didn’t know they were there.

 (For pools, some insurance companies accept and extend your liability, but you’ll probably need to have a fenced-in yard.
 For trampolines, you’ll probably need to have a net surrounding the trampoline to prevent any unplanned cannonballs over the side.)

 Your dog can also increase your liability risk.
 Dogs are wonderful creatures, but insurance companies worry about them biting people (and they can be especially concerned about certain breeds.)
 The risk of dog bites can increase your liability as a homeowner.

 Huh?
 How does that make sense?
 We were just talking about big things like trampolines and pools.
 But the thing is that your driveway, while it’s a convenient place to leave a car, can also become treacherous if there are uneven spots that could cause someone to trip.
 The front steps can also become a dastardly trip hazard if they’re uneven.
 Someone could catch a toe on the step and take a major spill.

 Protect your home from fires.
 Get a quick homeowners insurance quote today.

 Lowering your liability risk.